samuelcregan17/AerisProj/README.md

 converted to a PNG that is ordered from the TOP down in the order that the data is ordered in the data file.
 Each row of pixels in the resulting PNG corresponds to one data point.
 The maximum will correspond to the white bars, while the minimum corresponds to the black bars.

+## General Worflow
+When the user first starts the ACC, they will be greeted with the Home page.
+This page presents a pair of buttons that are used to load the desired data file.
+First, press the choose file button, which will open the file dialog to choose a *.csv file (only *.csv files can be selected).
+Then, press the "Analyze" button to confirm the choice.
+If no file is selected, or an invalid file is selected, the Analyze button will not do anything.
+After choosing to analyze a valid data file, the Analysis page will appear.
+This page includes buttons which correspond to the functionality described in the "Functions Provided" section.
+Pressing one of the analysis buttons will open another page that presents the result of the analysis requested.
+From the Analysis page, the user can also choose to go back to the Home page if they wish to upload a different data file.
+From each of the pages launched from the analysis buttons, the user can navigate back to the main Analysis page by pressing the back button.
+The user can access this help page through the Help buttons in the Home page and the Analysis page.

+### Third Party
+Credit for the confetti effect is given to Nicholas Suski from Codehim.com.